IliaPoliak/TETRIS/README.md

 ---

 Thank you for checking out my project!
-I hope you enjoy playing it as much as I enjoyed building it.
+I hope you enjoy playing it as much as I enjoyed building it